 Answer: C. To obtain his parents’

-Always, always, always, pick the clearest short answer on the ACT English section.
-This applies when all the answer choices mean the same thing—pick the one that expresses it in the fewest words.
+Always pick the clearest short answer on the ACT English section.
+When all the answer choices mean the same thing, choose the one that expresses the idea in the fewest words.

 Tattoo this in your brain, and you’ll knock these questions out of the park on test day.